twinters/zoek-nieuws/README.md

 ## Contributions

 Contributions are very welcome.
-Adding new news sources is especially appreciated!
+Adding new news sources (`/src/news_sources`) is especially appreciated!

-Fork the repository and add your news source to the `/src/news_sources` folder, and send a pull request!
+Fork the repository and update the code, and send a pull request to this repository!